Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - Gently massage it in with small soft upward strokes

-Note: you can use plastic bottle in case you are in a hurry and have no glass bottles at hand.
-Still, I’d recommend using dark amber bottle, it helps to preserve the serum better!
+Note: you can use a plastic bottle in case you are in a hurry and have no glass bottles at hand.
+Still, I’d recommend using a dark amber bottle, it helps to preserve the serum better!

 Well, there you go, a combination of recipes for your skincare regimen.
 These products easily complement each other.
 You can start with a scrub, continue with a steam, and finish off your evening with the fragrant facial serum.

 What is your favorite autumn skincare treat?
 Let us know how you enjoy the facial steam!
 Give it a try, you won’t regret it!

 Katja Orel is a blogger behind Wild for Nature, a blog which is all about natural and organic ingredients that can be used in the simple vegan DIY projects she commits to.
 Also a part-time freelance writer, Katja focuses on health and beauty benefits of plants, herbs, and ways to improve the quality of her lifestyle.